DockYard-Academy/curriculum/CONTRIBUTING.md

 R --pull changes--> L
 ```

-Changes must be pulled to your `main` branch on your local repository, so ensure you are on this branch by running the following from your command line in the `beta_curriculum` folder.
+Changes must be pulled to your `main` branch on your local repository, so ensure you are on this branch by running the following from your command line in the `curriculum` folder.

 ```
 git checkout main
 ```

-Then run the following command from your command line in the `beta_curriculum` folder to pull the latest changes.
+Then run the following command from your command line in the `curriculum` folder to pull the latest changes.

 ```
 git pull